ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 An acknowledgement email will be sent to the contact email address provided, and the email of the person marked as the primary publisher contact for your organisation in 360Giving’s systems.
 If this is the same email contact the acknowledgment email will only be sent once.

-### Getting further help
+## Getting further help
-If you need further guidance on using the 360Giving data file submission process, please contact 360Giving Helpdesk via support@threesixtygiving.org
+If you experience issues or need further guidance on using the 360Giving data file submission process, please contact 360Giving Helpdesk via <support@threesixtygiving.org>.

 ### What's next?
 Read our guidance about making updates to your 360Giving data.